johnsonj561/Project-Portfolio/README.md

-# Project Portfolio
+# Angular Project Portfolio

 Goals
 - admin can quickly upload project details (title, description, tool set, image, tags/categories, url to repo)
 - viewers can search/sort/filter through projects and view project details

-This project is a first attempt implementing single page application with Angular 2+.
+This project is a first attempt implementing single page application with Angular 5.
+At the time of writing, I have a little over a year of experience with AngularJS and I am interested in exploring Angular 2+.
+This project serves more as a learning experience than as a personal project portfolio, for now at least.

 ## Build